cpwr-devops/DevOps-Examples-Doc/docs/code_examples/Topaz_Workbench_SDK.md

 ## PassTicket Extension

 Topaz Workbench provides an Eclipse extension which can be used to authenticate users to z/OS via a passticket.
 A passticket is a single use token which can be used in place of a password when authenticating to z/OS.
 It order to use passtickets securely the user id must have been pre-authenticated.
 The implementation of the PassTicket extension is responsible for two items, first an authenticated user id and second a generated passticket which can be used in place of a password.
 These two responsibilities are satisfied by the implementation of two interfaces, IPassTicketUserProvider and IPassTicketGenerator.
 The SDK provides a template project to assist the user in developing the implementations for these two interfaces.

+For more information on developing a PassTicket extension, see [Developing A PassTicket Extension](Passticket.md).

 ## Developing for the Topaz Workbench API

 The following topics are designed to help developers write their own programs using the Compuware Topaz Workbench SDK.

-For Javadoc, see the [Topaz Workbench API Specification](#topaz-workbench-api-specifications) section.
+The Compuware Topaz API Specification (Javadoc) can be found <a href="../javadoc/topaz_api/index.html" target="_blank">here</a>.
+The Compuware Topaz Workbench API Specification (Javadoc) can be found <a href="../javadoc/topaz_workbench_api/index.html" target="_blank">here</a>.

 ## Example Launcher View